holsee/conjure/README.md

 # Conjure

+> **⚠️ Alpha Release**: This library is under active development.
+APIs may change between versions as we refine the design based on feedback and evolving requirements.
+We recommend pinning to a specific version and reviewing the [CHANGELOG](CHANGELOG.md) before upgrading.

 An Elixir library for leveraging Anthropic Agent Skills in elixir with a configurable skill execution targets, native elixir skills and artefact storage targets.

 Conjure provides a complete implementation of the Agent Skills specification with a **unified Session API** supporting multiple execution backends: local shell, Docker containers, Anthropic's hosted Skills API, and native Elixir modules.